fabric8-analytics/fabric8-analytics-worker/README.md

 Fabric8-Analytics Core library and services
 -------------------------------------------

-*Note on naming: The Fabric8-Analytics project has evolved from 2 different projects called "cucos" and "bayesian".
+*Note on naming: The Fabric8-Analytics project has evolved from 2 different projects called "f8a" and "bayesian".
 We're currently in process of renaming the modules and updating documentation.
-Until that is completed, please consider "cucos" and "bayesian" to be synonyms of "Fabric8-Analytics".*
+Until that is completed, please consider "f8a" and "bayesian" to be synonyms of "Fabric8-Analytics".*

 This library provides basic infrastructure for development of services and concrete implemementation of services.